MicrosoftDocs/globalization/globalization/localization/managing-terminology.md

 You should have developed a terminology list for your product before you begin the localization process.
 In fact, the terminology list will improve the clarity and consistency of the product itself, translations aside.
 Because the terminology list can be used by the UI developers, the documentation team, and the marketing term, there will be a consistent presentation in all these areas.

 The list will be essential in the translation process.
 There are several approaches to extracting the terms for the list from your product.
-Your product designers, software developers, QA personnel, marketers, sales personnel, and writers can submit terms as candidates for the terminology list as they develop the product.
-Then terminologists can curate the list.
-The terminologists should work with the product managers to improve the terminology in the product.
+One approach is to have your product designers, software developers, QA personnel, marketers, sales personnel, and writers submit terms as candidates for the terminology list as they develop the product.

 There are also tools for extracting terms from your software and documentation.
-These tools can have a linguistic approach, identifying the part of speech and even adding annotations.
-There are also tools that perform a purely statistical analysis, looking for things like how often the term appears.
+Some of these tools can have a linguistic approach, identifying the part of speech and even adding annotations.
+Other tools perform a purely statistical analysis, looking for things like how often the term appears.
 As with the manually developed terminology list, these entries will have to be curated by terminologists.

 ## Employing a centralized terminology management system

 To avoid inconsistent terminology across products and product versions, you should have a centralized repository for all terms.
-This repository should be accessible and contributed to by all stakeholders: product managers, project managers, marketers, terminologists, engineers, QA, and translators themselves.
+A common problem is that different translation projects of a product produce different translations of the same terms.
+A centralized management system can spot and flag these inconsistencies in time to correct them.
+This system should be accessible and contributed to by all stakeholders: product managers, project managers, marketers, terminologists, engineers, QA, and translators themselves.
 The system could be as simple as a spreadsheet or webpage with terms.
 It could be an internally developed database/front end.
 It could be a commercial terminology management system.
-CAT tools, utilizing TBX for interchange, can automate storage of terms and enforcement of consistency.
-A common problem is that different translation projects of a product produce different translation of the same terms.
-A centralized management system can spot and flag these inconsistencies in time to correct them.
+CAT tools can automate storage of terms and enforcement of consistency.

+### TBX

+Like TMs, terminology lists have a standard XML interchange format, called TermBase eXchange (TBX).
+You can obtain the ISO 30042 TermBase eXchange (TBX) standard [here](https://www.iso.org/standard/62510.html/).

+TXB has multiple uses, including:

+- CAT tools can use TBX knowledge to find terms and accompanying metadata in terminology lists and send them to the translator.
+- Data mining tools can export TBX information from terminology lists for product analysis.
+- Authoring tools can use TBX knowledge to find terms and accompanying metadata in monolingual terminology lists and send them to authors.

+Because they're XML, TBX files can exchange data with XLIFF and TMX.
+See [Localization file formats](localization-file-formats.md).

 ## Considerations for terminology changes